Flag of Colorado: Current flag (1911–present)

 However, the legislature did not specify the size of the "C" or the exact shade of blue or red.
 Therefore, some flags utilized slightly different colors.
 On February 28, 1929, the General Assembly added to the description of the flag that the blue and red would be the same colors as those found on the national flag.
 Further discrepancies arose in the size of the "C" and gold disk – some designs had the "C" wholly within the center stripe, while some had the "C" over parts of each blue stripe.
 To resolve this, on March 31, 1964, the legislature further dictated the diameter of the gold disc to be equal to the width of the center stripe.
 This final clarification brought about the design that is in use today.

+In 1911, they started production of the largest state flag ever made.
+The flag measured around 70 feet wide and 140 feet long.

 In 1920, the DAR publicly stated that the state should change the state flag from the current design to one with a state seal.